Newly Diagnosed Clinical Trials

 Newly Diagnosed Trials at a Glance

-46 actively recruiting trials for newly diagnosed are listed on ClinicalTrialsFinder across 6 cities in 42 countries.
-The largest study group is Phase 2 with 23 trials, with the heaviest enrollment activity in Suzhou, Paris, and New York.
-Lead sponsors running newly diagnosed studies include The First Affiliated Hospital of Soochow University, Institute of Hematology & Blood Diseases Hospital, China, and Fujian Medical University Union Hospital.
+52 actively recruiting trials for newly diagnosed are listed on ClinicalTrialsFinder across 6 cities in 42 countries.
+The largest study group is Phase 2 with 27 trials, with the heaviest enrollment activity in Suzhou, New York, and Paris.
+Lead sponsors running newly diagnosed studies include The First Affiliated Hospital of Soochow University, Fujian Medical University Union Hospital, and Chinese PLA General Hospital.

 Browse newly diagnosed trials by phase